The two most common symptoms of depression are:

 - Extreme agitation or restlessness.

-hallucinations, often involving sight, smell, hearing,
+Hallucinations.
+These often involve sight, smell, hearing,

 Delusional thinking that isn't based in